 Brooklyn New York, USA Travel Guide

 Brooklyn is not just a borough; it is a world within a city, offering depth and authenticity to your New York experience.
-Get ready to discover the many layers of this dynamic destination.
+Get ready to find the many layers of this dynamic destination.

-Brooklyn occupies the western end of Long Island, positioned directly southeast of Manhattan.
-It is New York City's most populous borough, home to over 2.6 million residents, and covers an area of approximately 71 square miles.
+Brooklyn occupies the western end of Long Island, positioned directly to the southeast of Manhattan.
+It is New York City's most populous borough, home to over 2.6 million residents, and covers an area of approximately 71 sq mi.
 The East River forms its western and northern boundary, separating it from Manhattan and Queens.

-Brooklyn's story begins long before its incorporation into New York City.
+Brooklyn's story begins long before its incorporation into The Big Apple.
 Native American tribes, mainly the Lenape, inhabited the land for centuries.
-Dutch settlers arrived in the 17th century, establishing several small farming towns, with "Breuckelen" being one of the most prominent, named after a a city in the Netherlands.
+Dutch settlers arrived in the 17th century, establishing several small farming towns, with "Breuckelen" being among the most prominent, named after a a city in the Netherlands.

 The 19th century marked a period of rapid expansion and commercialization.
-Brooklyn grew into a major port city, a center for manufacturing, and a hub for shipbuilding.
-By the mid-19th century, Brooklyn was the third-largest city in the United States.
+Brooklyn grew into a major port city, a place for manufacturing, and a hub for shipbuilding.
+By the mid-19th century, Brooklyn was the third-largest city within the United States.
 In 1898, Brooklyn consolidated with The Big Apple, becoming one of its five boroughs.

 Dutch settlers establish "Breuckelen" and other farming towns.